 To show vulnerability, nervousness, jubilation and even, at times, sheer fear, is all perfectly understandable in any role of great stature, particularly where it is measured and responded to appropriately.

 Don’t be the robotic manager who seems not to care about the highs and the lows.
 Empathise with those you lead.
 Know how much the journey of the rough and the smooth affects them.

-Be Ready to Make Difficult Decisions Which Won’t Please Everyone.
+Be Ready to Make Difficult Leadership Decisions that won’t Please Everyone

 As a manager, not all of your decisions will be popular.